hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 TSIG [@RFC2845] provides a mechanism for two parties to exchange secret keys which can then be used to create a message digest to protect individual DNS messages.
-This allows each party to authenticate that a request or response (and the data in it) came from the other party, even if it was transmitted over an unsecured channel or via a proxy.
+This allows each party to authenticate that a request or response (and the data in it) came from the other party, even if it was transmitted-over-an unsecured channel or via a proxy.
 It provides party-to-party data authentication, but not hop-to-hop channel authentication or confidentiality.